-Students interested in the program should contact the JFK Medical Center Muhlenberg Harold B. and Dorothy A. Snyder Schools at (908) 668-2400 or (908) 668-2844 for additional information.
+Students interested in the program should contact the JFK Medical Center Muhlenberg Harold B. and Dorothy A. Snyder Schools at (908) 668-2400 or (908) 668-2844.
+For additional information, please visit the school website at www.jfkmuhlenbergschool.org..

 Upon successful completion of all program requirements, graduates will be able to: